 Diving in Falmouth is extra special because of the town’s unique geography, meaning you can find a superb spot in most tidal and wind conditions.
 That, combined with a plethora of excellent dive sites and facilities, great shore diving and shallow wrecks, make it ideal for experienced and inexperienced divers alike.

 Swanpool Beach – The beach is sandy so follow the reefs round to the right (or left.)
 A nice spot for a night dive.
 Good snorkelling and excellent shallow shore dive (0-7m) Suitable for large groups of divers.

 Gyllyngvase Beach – good snorkelling, easy shore diving.
 Following the reef out to see remains of the “Ponus”, an oil tanker that ran aground in 1916.
-All that is left now are some bottom plates which provide shelter for the local fish population.

-Silversteps – Silversteps is the most popular shore diving location in the Falmouth area, due to its easy access and variety.
-Divable in anything from a moderate westerly through northerly to a north easterly.This is a very easy dive often used for training.
+Silversteps – Silversteps is also a popular shore diving location in the Falmouth area, but do note access is not easy.
+Diveable in anything from a moderate westerly through northerly to a north easterly.
 There is a good variety of marine life, with all the local shallow water species.
 It is a good spot for cuttlefish and sea horses have been reported.
 Another attraction is the broken remains of several World War I German U-boats.